tao-dot-com/patrol_subnet/docs/stake_prediction.md

 Both these values are TAO, converted from the RAO amounts in the predictions and actual data.

-Overall accuracy is calculated as the mean accuracy of all the tasks in a batch.
+Overall accuracy score for a task is the sum of accuracies over all wallets predicted.

 ## Weights